A zoning plan is a required part of master plans in Michigan

 If the concept of a zoning plan is still a bit foreign to you, it may be helpful to review a few examples in the master plans below:

 - Glen Arbor Township (Leelanau County)

 - Frankenmuth City and Township (Saginaw County)

 - City of the Village of Douglas (Saugatuck Township and the City of Saugatuck)

-For more information, you may wish to order the Michigan Planning Guidebook: For Citizens and Local Officials prepared by the Planning & Zoning Center at Michigan State University.
+For more information, you may wish to order the Michigan Planning Guidebook: For Citizens and Local Officials by Michigan State University Extension.